thingsboard/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 t2 instances have [AWS CPU Credit Balance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html) and you can use more request per second time by time

-Here is the Credit Balance chart line for the **t2.medium** during publishing 15000 messages per second.
+Here is the Credit Balance chart line for the **t2.medium** during publishing 15000 data points per second.

 The line goes down and after some period instance will be dramatically decreased by CPU (20% of total).